zacharygriffee/rxprotoplex/readme.md

 ### `withEncoding`

-Creates a new configuration object with specified encoding, merging it with an existing Plex configuration.
+Creates a new configuration object with the specified encoding, merging it with an existing Plex configuration.

 ```javascript
 const config = withEncoding("utf-8", { protocol: "myProtocol" });